teaql/teaql-quick-start/quick-start/teaql-using-problem.md

 When you use IntelliJ IDEA, it will give you hints.
 Errors in writing are displayed with a
 cursor.
 You can put your mouse cursor on red part, then it will show the method to solve it.
-Just click it, the problems will be sol
+Just click it, the problems will be solevd.
+But,sometimes there will be something wrong with it.
+For example, you just have oe